 - Select “Create Alert”

-Check your review profiles regularly
+Review profiles regularly

 After setting up a Google Alert, doctors, dentists and care providers should check their personal Healthgrades, Facebook, Google, RateMDs, Vitals and WebMD profiles for bad patient reviews often in accordance with the number of patient appointments they see per day.